ntuee-web-programming/112-1-unit2-twitter-clone/README.md

 - [I didn't realize THIS about Tailwind...](https://www.youtube.com/watch?v=ZuLn42merAg)
 - [I WISH I Knew These Tailwind Tips Earlier](https://www.youtube.com/watch?v=QBajvZaWLXs)
 - [MySQL for developers](https://planetscale.com/learn/courses/mysql-for-developers/introduction/course-introduction)
+  - very good course on relational databases, please watch it if you have time
   - although we are using Postgres, most of the concepts are the same
   - refer to postgres docs and drizzle docs about postgres specific syntax